 We weren’t allowed to take any photos until they said we could.
-And we only had like 2 minutes to take photos.
+And we only had 2 minutes to take photos.
 So we all took as many pictures as we could within that short time.
 It was quiet, no one actually talked loud, and obviously the soldiers were watching our every move.

 2 minutes’ up, and we entered the blue house.
 So er…I did go to North Korea.
 I crossed the border between the two Koreas – aka the table in the middle of the meeting room.
 As you can see, the flag indicates the border – the left side being South Korea, and the right being North Korea.
-So yeah I was in North Korea for like 20 seconds, lol.
+So yeah, I was in North Korea for maybe 20 seconds, lol.

 Anyway, we were only allowed 2-3 minutes in the room, so after that we boarded the UN coach again and returned to Camp Bonifas.

-So yeah we just boarded our coach, and around an hour later we’re back at the heart of Seoul.
+And then we just boarded our coach, and around an hour later we’re back at the heart of Seoul.

 I’ve never been on an organised tour when I go on holiday, and I don’t think I’ll ever join one again.
 I’m one of those people who like to take their time to explore and look at everything instead of hopping on/off a bus and going to 1000 spots on a day.
 But signing up for a tour is the only way to visit the DMZ so…we had no choice.

 But anyway this tour is definitely a very different experience.
 You’ve been hearing stuff about the conflict between the two Koreas for years and now you finally have the chance to see it all by yourself!
 You get to be educated (well mostly from the South Korean perspective, anyway) and seeing the world’s most secretive country with your own eyes is just pretty darn amazing.
 If you ever get to visit Seoul, you should certainly sign up for one of these tours!